 - Although these scripts are named or numbered as they are in the book, they do include any updates and changes as warranted by errors that were found after publication.
 Thus, if you are having problems with a particular script, download the most current version here or check the errata section.

-- These are the scripts for the FOURTH EDITION of the book.
+- These are the scripts for the FIFTH EDITION of the book.
 If you are using a different edition, click the appropriate link above to find the correct page.

 - These scripts have been formatted with line breaks that will work on most systems running most text editors.
 If you have difficulty opening a script, try: